🏈 Colts NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Colts mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Colts' first pick in the 2026 NFL draft.
-Because Indianapolis does not have a first-round pick, these projections come from the four expert mocks that extend into Round 2:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Indianapolis Colts' first pick in the 2026 NFL Draft.
+Here's who they expect Indianapolis to draft:

 🔮 Colts draft prediction 2026